mathematicalthinking/encompass/UPGRADE_NOTES.md

 Note that there are many classic components that use the error handling service but it does not exactly behave as these components expect, so this needs to be fixed.

+But the above is not enough!
+Apparently the display of errors was a work-in-progresss.
+There are several components (e.g., workspace-list-container, problem-list-container) that incorporate either the error-handling service, superclass, or mixin, but don't display the errors (albiet they do nicely keep track of them).

 ## Store

 Store is a service, so there is no need for it to be passed as an argument to a component, route, or controller.
 This has been corrected for many cases (selectize-input, various aspects of the workspace and problem subsystems), but there are several more uses of @store={{this.store}} that need to be refactored.